 The sun is tucking and untucking itself in the clouds and can’t seem to make up its mind whether to partner me the rest of the way.
 Its aloofness pricks my determination to enjoy myself as I pick my path over stone, pressed through long use into the clods, and pause by a hawthorn tree.
 I hear a start in the ivied roots here and wonder.
 A vole?
 Mouse?
 Stoat?
 Rabbit?
 But none of these appear.
 A pair of tiny wrens suddenly emerge, each no bigger than a thumb, nut-brown and spotted, very dear.
 Miniature delights.
 In birders’ terms they weigh no more than a pound coin, but I would not put so low a price on them.
 Tremblingly they sing as though they are putting their whole souls into the thing and I stop to listen, and watch them bob their tails.
 The field where the cows are grazing seems hazed and full of possibility as I look out over it and I take in a glad breath as the path starts to build ground.
 Further on, a squirrel and I surprise each other equally and hold each other’s gazes, mine looking into its eye glittering darkly from where it sits frozen on top of the wall.
 It is a strange feeling, knowing that for this instant its whole little being is fixed entirely on me and mine on it.
 There is a little stand-off, but the squirrel is the first to break contact and back-track disappearing who knows where.
 It is uphill work and tiring, come on legs, and I keep looking ahead to gauge the distance still to go until I reach my summit and the limit of the path.

 I do not expect what I find next – a full-stop at the top of this little lane.
 A gate – but so curious a gate – leading on into Fairbank Wood, a patch of woodland awkwardly situated between boundary walls of various kinds, each jutting out at degrees to clasp and hold the wood between them.
 This gate looks more fitted to being in one of the royal parks in London than bracketing the way to a scrap of woodland off a farm lane.
 As strange as Lucy coming upon the lamppost in Narnia, I think to myself.
-And, with six golden sceptres at the heads of the iron posts, it is grandiose and out of place: a relic from something else, and here my mind catches at a truth as it turns out.
-I later learn this all used to be part of the Milner Field Estate at the heart of which, at the heart of the wood, was a gothic-steepled great-house owned by Titus Salt, mill owner and founder of Saltaire, and his son.
+And, with six golden orbs at the heads of the iron posts, it is grandiose and out of place: a relic from something else, and here my mind catches at a truth as it turns out.
+I later learn this all used to be part of the Milner Field Estate at the heart of which, at the heart of the wood, was a gothic-steepled great-house owned by the son of Titus Salt, mill owner and founder of Saltair.
 It seems it was an unhappy house which, rumour has it, blighted those who lived there with strange and unusual deaths or persistent bad luck.
 Fortunes lost, sudden heart attacks, drowning, scandal, blood poisoning from a thorn scratch.
 Queer happenings, made the more uncanny by being focused in one place.
 Now I know a little of its history, I wonder if there is such a thing as genius loci: if a place really does have a spirit or a memory.

 I pass through the gate onto what looks like an old carriage way with a central three-cobbled line snaking it like a back bone.
 And occasionally a row of stones cuts across the way to carry off flood water through little culverts spaced at intervals along the base of the dry stone wall.
 The astronomer Fred Hoyle, who coined the term ‘Big Bang’ to describe that primary cosmological shock, grew up near here in Gilstead during the First World War, in the lea of that sad house, and wrote of how he and the other village children used to squeeze themselves through these culverts to sneak onto the estate, only to be caught and have their hides tanned by gamekeepers.
 The woodland floor shows no signs of upkeep now, having given way to ground elder in advancing militias.
 Hollow-stemmed, deep-rooted, intractable – the devil in a garden.
 It’s another sort of wilderness here, but this time the kind that follows tacit abandonment.
 The house, apparently, could not be sold at auction – no one would buy it – and so was dynamite-blasted in the 1950s.
 Then demolition gangs were sent in to finish dismantling it, leaving the stone as a resource for mill repairs.
 This ‘undoing’ of the house speaks for itself, for it was very splendid in its hay day and entertained royalty twice.
 Now only rubble remains.
 The woodland has completely taken it back: the goosegrass, bindweed and elder all smothering the persisting stones into silence.
 It has returned to nature and, my superstitious thought supplies, perhaps does not look kindly on interlopers.
 The mosaic floor of the conservatory is still discoverable in the middle of the wood, and lying under the fast-growing trees are the old cellars, ivied over and moss-grown.
 Little snatches of herb-robert grow in the cracks of the old garden steps; or to give it its common name, death-come-quickly.